fabiospampinato/tiny-bin/readme.md

 - Command:
   - A command is the function that will be executed when running your bin.
   - Each command has a name, a description, and an automatically generated usage example.
+  - Each command can optional have a section, which will be used to group commands in the help page.
   - Each command can optionally be hidden from the help page.
   - Each command can optionally have custom usage examples.
   - Each command can have multiple options.